-A low dead space 16mm luer slip 25g/Orange hypodermic needle, developed to help reduce the spread of HIV and other blood borne viruses.
+A low dead space 16mm luer slip 25g/Orange hypodermic needle.

 The dead space in syringes is a risk factor that has only recently come to light, but we know that the risk of HIV infection is related to the dose of virus that is injected - and the work of Bill Zule, an academic from the USA, has concluded that the reduction in dead space offered by insulin type syringes (such as the nevershare fixed) and total dose low dead space needles may reduce the volume of blood to less than that which is required to transmit HIV infection.

 The same may not be true of hepatitis C for a syringe shared immediately after use, however, we know that HCV survival in syringes is related to the volume of blood and so it is likely that the Total Dose needles have significant potential to reduce hepatitis C transmission as well.